About Swimbridge Pre-school

 We are self funding, so throughout the year we organise a calendar of fundraising events.
 (Any new ideas are welcome!)

-- To arrange a visit to pre-school, call Sarah on 01271 830357.
+To arrange a visit to pre-school, call 07858509695.

 Taking care of your child